 What does all this really mean for you and your pet

 Female dogs have a “season,” when they smell ripe and delicious and irresistible to male dogs.
 Sometimes referred to as being “in heat,” this period occurs twice a year in most dogs, usually every five to nine months.
-First occurrence is typically between 9-12 months.
+The first occurrence is typically between 9-12 months.

 The complete estrus, or heat, cycle typically lasts two to three weeks.
 You may notice that your dog’s vulva is swollen or that she has a bloody discharge.
 This stage, called proestrus, averages nine days but can last as little as three days or as long as 17 days.
 The discharge usually occurs during the second week.
 Many dogs keep themselves so clean during this time that you may not even notice the discharge, but others must wear protective panties that keep the discharge off clothing and furniture and prevent males from gaining access to them.

-In the next phase of the cycle, known as estrus, females are ready for male attention — and willing to allow it — and that’s when you need to be extra-careful to make sure they don’t hook up with the dog next door.
-Go outdoors with her on leash and stay with her, just in case there are any interested males in the vicinity.
-It’s best to keep her indoors the rest of the time.
+In the next phase of the cycle, known as estrus, females are ready for male attention — and willing to allow it — and that’s when you need to be extra careful to make sure they don’t hook up with the dog next door.
+Go outdoors with her on a leash and stay with her, just in case there are any interested males in the vicinity.
+It’s best to keep her indoors for the rest of the time.